Nodws/BotTrap/README.md

 Just add the link on the top of your website before the actual navigation.

 ## But...
 Why?
-Of course you can skip that and modify nope to add IP range blocks directly to your .htaccess, but that's just messy, you have to make your htaccess writable (big NO NO)  and creates huge files that don't play whell with Wordpress.
+Of course you can skip that and modify nope to add IP range blocks directly to your .htaccess, but that's just a messy security and performance malpractice, you have to make your htaccess writable (big NO NO)  and creates huge files that don't play well with Wordpress.